billy-kong/organoid_biomarker_detection/README.md

 - "multiple_pathway_prediction.py" to predict drug response in cancer patients using multiple pathways

 # Demo
-Code for drug response prediction for 5fluorouracil-treated colorectal cancer patients using colorectal cancer organoids are provided
+Code for drug response prediction of 5fluorouracil-treated colorectal cancer patients using colorectal cancer organoids

 # Network proximity was calculated using codes from